erfianugrah/image-resizer/docs/TESTING.md

 1. ~~**ServiceRegistry Tests**~~ - ✅ COMPLETED (12 test cases for DI with R2 services)
 2. ~~**Multi-layered Fallback Tests**~~ - ✅ COMPLETED (8 test cases for fallback approach with R2)
 3. ~~**End-to-end R2 Object Tests**~~ - ✅ COMPLETED (22 test cases in 3 files for R2 interaction)
-4. **Environmental Tests** - For testing different deployment modes and R2 bindings
+4. ~~**Environmental Tests**~~ - ✅ COMPLETED (15 test cases for deployment modes and R2 bindings)

+All planned test categories have been completed.
+The R2 integration is now thoroughly tested with 284 tests across 26 test files.

 ## Test Implementation Plan